bigpresh/Pod-Readme/README.md

 # DESCRIPTION

-This module filters POD to generate a `README` file, by using POD commands to specify what parts of included or excluded from the `README` file.
+This module filters POD to generate a `README` file, by using POD commands to specify which parts are included or excluded from the `README` file.

 See the [Pod::Readme](https://metacpan.org/pod/Pod::Readme) documentation for more details on the POD